Timeline of ancient history: End of ancient history in Europe

 The date used as the end of the ancient era is arbitrary.
 The transition period from Classical Antiquity to the Early Middle Ages is known as Late Antiquity.
 Late Antiquity is a periodization used by historians to describe the transitional centuries from Classical Antiquity to the Middle Ages, in both mainland Europe and the Mediterranean world: generally from the end of the Roman Empire's Crisis of the Third Century (c.
 ACE 284) to the Islamic conquests and the re-organization of the Byzantine Empire under Heraclius.
-The Early Middle Ages are a period in the history of Europe following the fall of the Western Roman Empire spanning roughly five centuries from CE 500 to 1000.
+The Early Middle Ages are a period in the history of Europe following the fall of the Western Roman Empire spanning roughly five centuries from AD 500 to 1000.
 Not all historians agree on the ending dates of ancient history, which frequently falls somewhere in the 5th, 6th, or 7th century.
-Western scholars usually date the end of ancient history with the fall of the Western Roman Empire in CE 476, the death of the emperor Justinian I in CE 565, or the coming of Islam in CE 632 as the end of classical antiquity.
+Western scholars usually date the end of ancient history with the fall of the Western Roman Empire in AD 476, the death of the emperor Justinian I in AD 565, or the coming of Islam in AD 632 as the end of classical antiquity.